This light, refreshing and filling Tuna Cucumber Avocado Salad is a versatile dish that's gluten free and dairy free

 This recipe is one I created a few years ago, took pictures of, then forgot about and realized I didn't have exact measurements.
 Bah!

 It's also one that I did not feel sad about making again (and again if needed).

-It's light and refreshing and filling.
+It's light, refreshing, and filling.

 It's also quite versatile.
 Serve it with chips for a dip.
 Serve it over eggs as a salsa.
 Serve it over lettuce for a salad.
 Serve it between bread for a sandwich.
-Eat from straight from the bowl.
+Eat straight from the bowl.

 It makes a big bowl of salad, so you can keep it in the fridge for a few days to snack on.

 Since it's seafood, I wouldn't recommend keeping it longer than 3 days (if your fish is really fresh).

 I feel like seafood is best only when it is super fresh.